Kishor-C/Testing-Junit-Jdbi-JMockit/README.md

 src/test/java/com/org has only one class named EmployeeTest to test the methods present inside Employee class

+# Testing setters, constructors and getters
+testEmployeeParameterizedConstructor() tests the parameterized constructor and getters testEmployeeSetName() tests the setName() and getName()

 # JMockit while testing Employee.listAll()
 This method is tested using testListAll(), however listAll() method internal implementation calls dao.getAllEmployees() so we mock the implementation of dao() itself.